EMS Ambulance 14 May 2021

 EMS is staffed with fully-qualified medical practitioners, which means we can make an independent assessment of the quality of care you’re receiving in the foreign hospital, and whether you could be better served by treatment at home.
 We can also work out very quickly whether it’s safe for you or your loved one to be transported.
 Local hospital teams aren’t always aware of the level of care available on a private air ambulance jet – the aeroplanes we use are fitted with intensive care units (ICU) and emergency equipment and medication, so we can treat and even operate on patients inflight.
 We take care of the handover with the local medical team and all the paperwork involved.
 With more than 10 years of experience in flying critically ill and injured patients around the world – from war zone repatriations to COVID transportations in full isolation – we know what it takes to get people home.

 If you do have travel insurance, it may be possible to reclaim some or all of the repatriation costs for an EMS transport once you’ve returned home.
 Of course, there are no guarantees whether they’ll do this – and much will depend on your individual policy and its specific terms and conditions.
 But we can certainly help you with documentation for your claim.
 After the transport, we can provide you with the medical transport document stating that the repatriation was necessary.
 You will also want to keep our invoice so you can send it on to the insurance company.

 Whatever the situation you’re facing, or the challenges involved in getting home for treatment, we’ll do our very best to help you.

 Worried about your insurance coverage, or not sure if you have air ambulance insurance or medical flight insurance?
 Get in touch and we’ll be really happy to explore your situation and the options available.
-Call us on +44 20 3514 679 – or send us an email or a message on WhatsApp.
+You can call, send us an email, or message our team on WhatsApp.
 We’re here to help.